JackTheRedCreeper/website/_posts/2019-12-07-TTRPG-Mine-Combat.md

   <li>The players have a battlefield advantage, to make up for their lack of knowledge of the area.</li>
   <li>The map will be mostly a corridor, with the left half littered with cover and walls for close combat, while the right half will be mostly open for long ranged combat.</li>
 </ul>
+With all these things in consideration, we can finally start with a map sketch.
+I use paint.net, but you can use anything - normal Paint, Photoshop or even a pencil!